Standing and market offers

 What is an electricity standing offer?

-A standard offer is one which is given to customers by default if they don’t engage with the energy market by selecting a new electricity plan.
+A standing offer is the energy plan given to customers by default if they don’t engage with the energy market by selecting a new electricity plan.
 After regulatory changes were introduced in 2019, these offers are officially known as ‘default offers’.
 Both standing and default offers act as a ‘safety net’ offer and price cap that all energy retailers must legally provide to customers who don’t choose a market offer.

 Standing or default offers feature rates that are set by Australia’s energy regulators, so they’re designed to prevent customers from paying unfair prices for electricity.
-In New South Wales, south-east Queensland and South Australia, the offer is called the Default Market Offer (DMO) and is set by the Australian Energy Regulator.
-In Victoria, it’s called the Victorian Default Offer (VDO) and is determined by the Essential Services Commission.
+In New South Wales, South East Queensland and South Australia, the offer is called the Default Market Offer or DMO and is set by the Australian Energy Regulator.
+In Victoria, it’s called the Victorian Default Offer or VDO and is determined by the Essential Services Commission.

 You may be on a default or standing offer if: